-USCIRF Commissioner Frank Wolf, a former member of Congress, stressed the importance of the IRF conference, saying “I think we’re in a worse situation than we’ve been for a long, long time.
-There is less activity, fewer and fewer people are interested in or concerned with religious freedom issues internationally.”
+USCIRF Commissioner Frank Wolf, a former member of Congress, stressed the importance of the IRF conference, saying, “I think we’re in a worse situation than we’ve been for a long, long time.
+There is less activity, and fewer and fewer people are interested in or concerned with religious freedom issues internationally.”

 ICC, which will be attending the conference, has reported extensively on Christian persecution in Nigeria, with articles documenting the St. Francis Catholic Church attack, Fulani militant attacks, and abductions of priests around the country.